k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/10_using_various_actors_exercise.md

 3. If only the number of calls needs to be calculated, they can be replaced by the <strong>Count</strong> Actor.
 However since this exercise needs to stop iterating the data on a specifc condition, the <strong>JavaScript</strong> Actor cannot be replaced by another Actor.
-4. The Date format changes indicating a different weekday, AM/PM from the default Date format.
+4. The date format changes indicating a different weekday, AM/PM from the default date format.
 </code></pre>
 </ul>